Factual Reviews, Simple Cloud Storage Solution

 Software corruption – 13%

 Hope this can give you a head up on what might be happening.
-Anyway, after that incident, I find out that the cloud storage and backup is very important.
-Yup, will need to spend a few more bucks every month but compare to the thing you will lose, I think I can live with just a few ten bucks away every month.
+Anyway, after that incident, I find out that storage and backup is very important.
+Surely, will need to spend a few more dollars every month but compare to the thing that you will lose, I think I can live with just a few ten bucks away every month.
+It’s like getting insurance for all your data.